fkohlgrueber/pattern-matching/clippy_rfc.md

 }
 ```

 The code above matches if expressions that contain only another if expression (where both ifs don't have an else branch).
-While it's easy to explain what the lint does, it's hard to see that from looking at the code sample above.
+While it's easy to explain what the lint does, it's hard to see that from looking at the code samples above.

 Following the motivation above, the first goal this RFC is to **simplify writing and reading lints**.